 Your Company ID appears in the table to help differentiate your companies when exporting data from simPRO.

 The information you have elected not to share is managed separately within the individual companies.
 New companies are still built from the template company, but changes you make in non-template companies are not reflected across other companies.
-See Multi-Company Setup for more information.
+Learn more in Multi-Company Setup.

 When you switch to a Multi-company simPRO build, a simPRO staff member switches on the feature collections you choose to share between companies.
 This sharing applies to all features within the collection, so if there is one feature that you do not wish to share, you are not able to share any of the features within the collection.
 Information from the template company is always be copied when you create a new company.